MicrosoftDocs/SystemCenterDocs/z-harvest-spf/spf/Deploy/How-to-Install-Service-Provider-Foundation-for-System-Center-2012-SP1.md

 ### To enable the use of Service Provider Foundation with a portal applications

--   See [Configuring Portals for Service Provider Foundation](../../spf/Deploy/Configuring-Portals-for-Service-Provider-Foundation.md) for instructions on configuring Service Provider Foundation with --- translation.priority.ht:    - cs-cz   - da-dk   - de-de   - el-gr   - es-es   - fi-fi   - fr-fr   - hu-hu   - it-it   - ja-jp   - ko-kr   - nb-no   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Azure Pack for Windows Server and API and [!INCLUDE[conceroshort](../../om/manage/includes/conceroshort_md.md)].
+-   See [Configuring Portals for Service Provider Foundation](../../spf/Deploy/Configuring-Portals-for-Service-Provider-Foundation.md) for instructions on configuring Service Provider Foundation with --- translation.priority.ht:    - cs-cz   - da-dk   - de-de   - el-gr   - es-es   - fi-fi   - fr-fr   - hu-hu   - it-it   - ja-jp   - ko-kr   - nb-no   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Azure Pack for Windows Server and API and App Controller .

 ## See Also
 [Setup Command-Line Options for Service Provider Foundation](../../spf/Deploy/Setup-Command-Line-Options-for-Service-Provider-Foundation.md)